Learn → Where to Find Great Topic Ideas

 Follow my video called: How to Convert a Webpage into PDF in Mac Without Software

-Once you have created a draft of your eBook, hire someone from Fiverr to design an eBook cover or do the final touch-up.
-You can also use 3-D pack to create free eBook cover.
+Once you have created a draft of your eBook, use Canva to create free eBook cover.
 With a mere investment of 2 hours and $30-$50, you are actually creating an asset for your blog, which will give a great ROI over the time.

 Author Bio: